education.vic.gov.au

 • Functional Capacity Evaluation

-A workplace modification assessment may assist the principal/manager and the employee to work out what workplace adjustments will best meet the needs of the employee.
+A workplace modification assessment may assist the principal/manager and the staff member to work out what workplace adjustments will best meet the needs of the staff member.
 The assessment is undertaken by a qualified professional.
-The Assessor will look at the workplace and any barriers that may exist; and talk with the employee and to their principals/managers to find solutions to make their workplace more flexible, accessible and suitable to their requirements.
+The assessor will look at the workplace and any barriers that may exist; and talk with the staff member and to their principals/managers to find solutions to make their workplace more flexible, accessible and suitable to their requirements.

 The workplace modification assessment will usually result in the preparation of a report which may include one or more recommendations.
 JobAccess will work with principals/managers to implement the recommendations and arrange for Commonwealth funding to reimburse the costs of the modifications in most cases.